SvenjaHalfter/svenjahalfter.github.io/_pages/scicomm.md

    <figcaption>I introduce the students to zooplankton, in particular copepods (August 2018).</figcaption>
 </figure>

-I also sign up regularly for the ["Skype a Scientist"](https://www.skypeascientist.com/) program, which matches me with school classes all over the world, including Japan, India and USA.
+I sign up regularly for the ["Skype a Scientist"](https://www.skypeascientist.com/) program, which matches me with school classes all over the world, including Japan, India and USA.

 Additionally, I enjoy giving public talks, for example in March 2020 as part of the International Women's Day in the Little Creatures Brewery in Fremantle, WA.